 - Alligators prefer to avoid people but will aggressively defend a nest.

-- If you see an alligator, keep your distance.
+- If you seen an alligator, keep your distance.
 They can move very fast.

-- Never feed an alligator- alligators become conditioned to humans quickly when being fed and they lose their of us and become dangerous.
+- Never feed an alligator.
+Alligators become conditioned to humans quickly when being fed and they lose their fear of us and become dangerous.

-The best way to protect yourself is to not swim in waters known to inhabit alligators at dusk, dawn or nighttime.
+- The best way to protect yourself is to not swim in waters known to inhabit alligators especially at dusk, dawn or nighttime.
 This is when they most actively feed.
-When you are in any body of water where there could be a possibility of alligators, make sure you have a clear view of your surrounding area and there are no reeds or grass growing nearby that can give an alligator a place to hide.
+When you are in a body of water where there could be a possibility of alligators being present, make sure you have a clear view of your surrounding area and there are no reeds or grass growing nearby that can give an alligator a place to hide.

 If on the rare chance you are attacked:

-- Run- if you are on land or can get to land, run as fast as you can.
+- Run- if you are on land or can get to land, run as fast as you can in a zig zag.
 They are not meant to run on land.

-- Fight-put up as much of a fight as you can.
-Alligators normally bite and release then bite again.
+- Fight- put up as much of a fight as you can.
+Alligators normally bit and release then bite again.
 Use that release time and poke it in the eyes or any other soft tissue you can get ahold of.

-- Make lots of noise- scream, yell and be as loud as possible.
+- Make lots of noise- scream, yell and be as loud as you can

 Mountain Lions and Coyotes